A day in the life of two Mages.

 “I can heal a bullet wound, but smallpox?
 It’s outside the reach of my mind’s imagery and the touch of my hand.”

-“Could you imagine the sores to disappear?”
+“Could you heal all the sores?”
 Armand’s mind scrambled for ideas.

-“I tried that.
-I was able to vanish some… but they keep reappearing.”
+“I was able to vanish some… but they keep reappearing.”

 “There is something inside him, in his blood,” Armand theorized.
 He closed and set down his book of spells.
 “That’s why I believe the Sans-Magie doctors make cuts into people to let their blood out.
 Has a doctor tried that technique?”